Major labels are not ALWAYS idiotic, you know…

 - On other days, I feel lazy, slow and dazed.
 And on those days I might change my ringtone to be Norah Jones or Lyle Lovett or Feist.

 - On some days, I feel retro.
 I mean I don’t know, either I’m reminescing about a time when I was alive or I’m thinking about where the music I love derrived from.
 And on those days I might change my ringtone to be Woody Guthrie or Johnny Cash or Paul Simon or Carole King.

 But the point is, they don’t know.
 Or they do know but haven’t caught on.

 So that means YOU can know.
 You can be the artist who gets ringtones and why people use them.
 You can be the artist who creates ringtones people actually like and are not annoyed by.
 Really.
 You can.

 When you make a ringtone, think about who you are to your fans, what about their own personalities you might represent.
 Is it your connection to the environment and the earth?
 Is it your kickass instrumental skills?
 Is it your dark and creepy voice?
 Is it your dry wit and humor?
 Is it your rock out vibe?

 Take that thing and make that your ringtone.
 Even if it’s not music.

 - Make it available on your web site for free.

-- Host it on a page/location that is easy to type into a mobile browser, and easy to remember so people can tell others verbally and IM and email around easily.
+- Hire the best web host Uk, it on a page/location that is easy to type into a mobile browser, and easy to remember so people can tell others verbally and IM and email around easily.

 - Make the file size small so people can download it right from their phone if they need to. (some phones have max filesizes for downloads)